STAT545-UBC-hw-2019-20/stat545-hw-Deni678/README.md

 3. About the Author

 ## About the Repository
-This repository contains the author (Denitsa)'s homework assignments for  STAT545A - a Data Analysis course- taught at UBC during the 2019 - 2020 academic year.
+This repository contains the author's homework assignments for  STAT545A - a Data Analysis course- taught at UBC during the 2019 - 2020 academic year.
 The README.md file for this repository will be updated as the course progresses and future assignments are added to the repository.

 ## Navigating the repository